jackdewinter/pymarkdown/newdocs/src/plugins/rule_md005.md

 ### Differences From MarkdownLint Rule

-The original rule did not make any distinctions between alignment outside of the specific list that it was examining.
-As such, it was possible to have a list containing sublists that mixed left aligned lists with right aligned lists.
-This rule resets its notion of the proper alignment for Ordered Lists when the base List element is closed.
+The original rule did not consider alignment consistency across sublists within a parent list.
+As such, it was possible to have a list containing sublists that mixed left-aligned lists with right-aligned lists.
+This rule resets its notion of the proper alignment for
+Ordered Lists when the base List element is closed.